juspay/hyper-ota/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-(You can replace this with your preferred license and add a `LICENSE.md` file).
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

 ---